 Students are encouraged to make an appointment for free counseling in Student Health Services as desired to help in dealing with concern of exposure.

 Students are encouraged to use the following resources for information regarding post-exposure care and prophylaxis:

-Exposure to Blood: What Healthcare Personnel Need to Know (2003) published by the CDC and available at:
+Exposure to Blood: What Healthcare Personnel Need to Know (2003) published by the CDC.